3DCP-TUe/DFC.data/docs/data_record_structure.md

 - **misc**: An optional folder that contains all other material that is not (yet) categorized, such as small additional experiments, preliminary analyses, or miscellaneous data files.
 - **metadata_record.yml**: Each record contains a metadata file that includes information about the authors and a description of the data record, explaining the purpose for which it was created.
 This metadata file follows the structure of zenodo.
 A template/example can be found [here](../src/template/metadata_record.yml).

 The figure below shows a typical folder structure of a data record.
+A template/example of a data record can be found [here](src/template).

 ```
 +-- datarecord